axelerant/engg-handbook/content/docs/how-we-work/drupal/config.md

 ## Ignoring configurations

 There is a configuration which you want to ignore whenever you are exporting configurations from your setup.
 Use [`config_ignore`](https://www.drupal.org/project/config_ignore).

+## Managing Secret Keys

+We use modules like [Key](https://www.drupal.org/project/key) to manage secrets keys (such as API and encryption keys).